What Is a CAD Operator?

 As a member of your company’s team, you’ll probably have meetings to attend.
 Whether they’re in the morning or afternoon depends on the policy of your organization.
 But they serve as valuable check-ins for policies and procedures.
 You’ll also have regular updates on the software you use, where you get to learn from others about tips and tricks they use and share what you know.
 There will also be more formal training opportunities to make certain your skills always evolve.

 Later in the day, you might be asked to visit a site or go down on a factory floor.
 If you work for an architectural firm, for example, the project manager might want you to see where the building you’re working on will actually fit in a neighborhood.
 If you work in industrial design, your office might be close to a factory floor.
 Getting a sense of how what you do connects to the bigger picture is always a valuable insight.

 Nightlife of a CAD Operator

 CAD Operators tend to have pretty consistent work hours.
 Sure, when you’re under a deadline, you might be asked to work extra, but most of the time you’ll know when your day ends.
 And the night is yours.
 On the other hand, if you love what you do, you might find networking events and advance CADD courses so even in your off time, you’re still on.

 Because there are so many different kinds of businesses that require the skills of CAD Operators, your day could be very similar to the one just described or a whole lot different.
-If becoming a CAD Operator sounds like an exciting career to you, consider the Computer-Aided Drafting & Design (CADD) Program at Porter and Chester Institute.
-We combine classroom lessons with hands-on learning and you can complete the CADD Program in as little as a year.
+If becoming a CAD Operator sounds like an exciting career to you, consider the Computer Aided Drafting & Design program at Porter and Chester Institute.
+We combine instruction with hands-on learning and you can complete the CADD Program in as little as a year.
 Check us out today!